Back to Blog

 What It's Actually Like to Have a Doctor Available 24/7

-Dr. Ben SofferFebruary 15, 20268 min read
+Dr. Ben SofferFebruary 15, 20269 min read

 What It's Actually Like to Have a Doctor Available 24/7

-It sounds like the kind of thing you put on a brochure, print in a nice font, and then footnote with "response times may vary" and "subject to availability."
+I want to be honest.
+"24/7 doctor access" sounds like marketing copy.
+It sounds like the thing you print in a nice font on a brochure, then footnote with "response times may vary" and "subject to availability."
 It sounds like something that exists in theory but not in practice.

-But it's also your chest.
+But it's your chest.

 That's what 24/7 access actually is.

 Without a concierge doctor: You call the office on Monday.
-You explain your concern to the receptionist, who takes a message for the nurse, who calls back Wednesday afternoon with a brief answer that doesn't quite address your actual question.
+You explain the concern to the receptionist, who takes a message for the nurse, who calls back Wednesday afternoon with a brief answer that doesn't quite address your actual question.
 Or you just go and hope for the best.

-You open it and see the word "ABNORMAL" flagged next to something you don't fully understand.
-Your calcium is elevated.
-Or your A1C came back higher than expected.
-Or there's something about your kidney function that has a little arrow pointing up.
+Your phone buzzes.
+Lab results are in.
+You open the portal and see "ABNORMAL" flagged next to something you don't fully understand.
+Calcium elevated.
+A1C higher than expected.
+Something about kidney function with a little arrow pointing up.

 Without a concierge doctor: The office closed at 5.
 You have no way to reach anyone until tomorrow.
 You spend the evening on WebMD convincing yourself you have three different cancers.
-You sleep terribly.
-You call in the morning, wait on hold, and eventually speak with a nurse who reads you a brief explanation and says the doctor will follow up.
+You sleep badly.
+You call in the morning, wait on hold, and eventually speak with a nurse who reads a brief explanation and says the doctor will follow up.

 You're scared.

-• A single ER visit: $2,000–$5,000+
+• A single ER visit: $2,000 to $5,000 or more

-• Two urgent care visits: $300–$600
+• Two urgent care visits: $300 to $600

 • The cost (financial and psychological) of getting inadequate answers